 We can help you get your hair back with NeoGraft, a minimally invasive hair transplant technology with higher success rates.
 A good candidate for this procedure is any person in good health who wants a speedy recovery, and with sufficient donor hair thickness on their scalp.
 The NeoGraft FUE procedure is mostly performed on patients with moderate hair loss.

 It all depends on what your individual needs are.
 Although most non-surgical methods are faster and less costly than surgical options, they may only yield temporary results.
 The best way to find out which choice is right for you is by scheduling a consultation with a hair loss doctor.
-At Care4Hair, we use an effective non-surgical method called the Platelet-Rich Plasma (PRP), and combine it with hair restoration surgery as needed.

 Low-level laser therapy or red light therapy uses infra-red laser beams to increase blood flow and stimulate hair growth.
 However, this system might not work for everyone, especially on patients experiencing significant hair loss.
 In other words, if you are bald, lasers will not work.
 This technology only thickens existing miniaturized hair.